ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 </figcaption>
 </figure>

-The 1860 census also shows that Edward and his family are living with Bartlett Brown, and according to the following tax assessment, Bartlett also lists Factoryville in the "Residence" column.
+The 1860 census also shows that the Mills family were living with [Bartlett Brown](https://www.findagrave.com/memorial/199802084/bartlett-brown) (1833 to 24 Nov 1902), another protege of Charles M. Pine in the grocery business, and later, Bartlett succeeded Charles as President of the Richmond County Mutual Insurance Company.
+According to the following tax assessment, Bartlett also lists Factoryville in the "Residence" column.

 {{% fig "staten-island/1862-1863-irs-tax-assessment" /%}}

-Barlett Brown was another protege of Charles Pine, both in the grocery business, and later, succeeding Charles as President of the Richmond County Mutual Insurance Company:

 {{% fig "staten-island/1902-11-29-richmond-county-advance-p4" "700x400" "" "top" %}}
 Mr. Brown was born at Oak Farm, Long Island, and was one of ten children.
 His parents were among the most intelligent and estimable people of that section, and he was trained to many kinds of usefulness on the farm from a very early age.
 Indeed, the experiences which then came to him were invaluable, and fitted him in a superior degree for the diligent, manly and honorable life which succeeded.